 So maybe a good starting point is reading what the most prominent authors have to say about leadership.
 Daniel Goleman’s famous article 2004 “What makes a Leader” describes the results of a wide research he made in on the key success factors of effective leadership.
 His findings show that the skills usually associated with leadership, intelligence, determination, vision…are simply not enough.
 What really makes the difference in producing successful business results are the soft skills, or what Goleman calls “emotional intelligence”.

 This can be summed up as self-awareness: the ability to understand one’s own emotions; and social skills: understanding other people’s emotions and being able to act upon this knowledge.
-In the last 10 years Goleman’s research has advanced and is now supported by findings in social neuroscience, but if you’re not familiar with the foundations of his work, this is time to learn about them !
+In the last 10 years Goleman’s research has advanced greatly and is now supported by findings in social neuroscience, but if you’re not familiar with the foundations of his work, here’s an interesting video.